-In any building with a pitched roof, roof trusses are the main form of roof support, with wood still being the main choice of construction material.
-Oak in particular is uniquely suited to this, as oak trusses have exceptional strength and load bearing capabilities for a natural material.
-Properly installed they will last hundreds of years and require virtually no maintenance.
+Roof trusses are the main form of support in any building with a pitched roof.
+Oak is uniquely suited to this, as oak trusses have exceptional strength and load bearing capabilities as a natural material.
+If properly installed, they will last hundreds of years and require virtually no maintenance.

-It consists of the triangular design discussed above but with the addition of a vertical post, known as a king post, from the apex to the middle of the tie beam.
-The tie beam at the base is joined to the base of the rafters to prevent them spreading apart under the weight of the roof they support.
-The king post then transfers the load to the tie beam itself, allowing the beam to bear some of the weight and reducing strain.
+It consists of a triangular design but with the addition of a vertical post from the apex to the middle of the tie beam.
+This is known as the King Post.
+The tie beam at the base is joined to the base of the rafters to prevent them from spreading apart under the weight of the roof they support.
+The King Post then transfers the load to the tie beam itself, allowing the beam to bear some of the weight and reducing strain.

 Half or Mono Trusses

-They are mainly used for structures with a lean to designs or extensions with sloped roofs.
+They are mainly used for structures with a lean-to design or extensions with sloped roofs.
 The half-sized design requires additional braces to reinforce the structure of the roof.

 In addition to the truss designs above, there are several more decorative truss styles used for feature trusses.
-Three are discussed below:

-A collar then connects the rafters at the join and two king posts connect the collar ends to the tie beam.
-A small king post connects the apex to the collar and several braces reinforce the space between the tie beam and lower rafters.
-These types of trusses are a complex design but have a striking appearance rarely seen in British structures.
+A collar then connects the rafters at the join and two King Posts connect the collar ends to the tie beam.
+A small King Post connects the apex to the collar and several braces reinforce the space between the tie beam and lower rafters.
+These types of Trusses are a complex design but are rarely seen in British structures.

-These are connected about two thirds of the way up by a tie beam, braced underneath by a short, curved beam and internal brace at either side.
-However, there are many variations on this type of design, varying in complexity.
-This dramatic design has a gothic, clerical appearance that would be a perfect choice of roof truss for vaulted ceilings for an owner looking to make an impression.
-It can also be fitted below a traditionally angled roof as the curved arch has the strength to support the roof without a room spanning tie beam.
+These are connected about two thirds of the way up by a tie beam.
+Then braced underneath by a short, curved beam and internal brace at either side.
+However, there are many variations on this type of design.
+This dramatic design has a gothic, clerical appearance that would be a perfect choice of roof Truss for vaulted ceilings.
+It can also be fitted below a traditionally angled roof as the curved arch has the strength to support it.